katiemeier/Airbnb-Price-Predictor/README.md

 I used primarily mean squared error to determine the accuracy of my models.

 ## Conclusion
 I determined that of the three models I tested, random forest created the highest-performing model.
 Additionally, I discovered that the model performed the best when it had the most freedom, such as having no maximum depth and a minimum samples per leaf of one.
-From the initial model configuration I tested, I was able to lower the mean squared error from 222 to aout 85, which is a 62% decrease.
+From the initial model configuration I tested, I was able to lower the mean squared error from 222 to about 85, which is a 62% decrease.